jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 More than 60% of rural Americans live in mental health professional shortage areas.
 More than 90% of all psychologists and psychiatrists, and 80% of MSWs, work exclusively in metropolitan areas[^fn_rural]

+ It is estimated that as many as 65% of non-metropolitan counties do not have psychiatrists [6], 47% no psychologists, and 81% no psychiatric NPs, and over 60% of rural Americans live in designated mental health provider shortage areas [13].
+Specialty mental health services are scarce in rural areas, which is likely to contribute to these disparities in care [14].
 ---

 ![calendar](calendar.png)